top of page

 • Analyzed data from 92,757 men.

-• Importantly, this was independent of traditional risk factors like smoking or diabetes.
+• Notably, these risks were independent of traditional risk factors like smoking or diabetes.

 3. Massachusetts Male Aging Study (MMAS)

-• Longitudinal study tracking aging men over nearly a decade.
+• This longitudinal study tracked aging men over nearly a decade.

 • Found that ED preceded angina and heart attacks by 2–5 years in many men.